Dave Pomeroy

-Dave Pomeroy (born April 26, 1956) is an American musician, known as a Nashville vocalist, songwriter, and producer (Earwave Productions), but is best known as a bassist.
-He has played electric and acoustic bass for many world renowned artists, both in the studio and in concert.
+Dave Pomeroy (born April 26, 1956) is an American musician, known as a Nashville vocalist, songwriter, and producer (Earwave Productions) but is best known as a bassist.
+He has played electric and acoustic bass for many artists, both in the studio and in concert.
 As a solo artist and producer, he has released 12 albums and 2 DVDs on his own label, Earwave Music.
-He has written numerous articles and columns for Bass Player magazine and other music publications and has contributed as a writer to a number of books about the music business.
+He has written numerous articles and columns for Bass Player, a magazine, and other music publications in addition to contributing as a writer to many books about the music business.

 In December 2008, Pomeroy was elected as president of the Nashville Musicians Association, AFM Local 257 of the American Federation of Musicians (AFM) and in June 2010, he was also elected to the AFM's International Executive Board and was re-elected in 2013, 2016, and 2019.
 Pomeroy has been re-elected without opposition to four more 3-year terms as Local 257 president in November 2011, 2014, 2017 and 2020.